Before you go

 Planning the year is all about looking at how many days you have and chunking them into smaller parts.

-Since I’d like my son to be able to have time with his family/friends when they have time off, I’ve decided to follow the local academic calendar.
-That means that holidays will coincide, as will dates like spring break.
+Since I’d like my son to be able to spend time with his family and friends when they have time off, I’ve decided to follow the local academic calendar.
+That means holidays and dates like spring break will coincide.

 Steps to planning the homeschool year

 1- Start by printing off one of the yearly calendars (see the resources link).
-The one I used is editable in Word and it allowed me to change the US-based holidays to Canadian ones and I added spring break and summer holidays as well (see left-hand column).
+The one I used is editable in Word, and it allowed me to change the US-based holidays to Canadian ones.
+I also added spring break and summer holidays (see left-hand column).

-2- Using a highlighter, block off all holidays/breaks.
-In my province, we have 180 school days for students with 20 pedagogical days for teachers.
-When I counted, I had 190 “school” days (not including weekends—those are bonuses!) giving me 10 weekdays to play around with.
+2 – Using a highlighter, block off all holidays/breaks.
+In my province, we have 180 school days for students and 20 pedagogical days for teachers.
+When I counted, I had 190 “school” days (not including weekends—those are bonuses!), giving me 10 weekdays to play around with.

 You don’t have to be strict about the number of “school” days.
 Counting the days just gives you a broader picture and a point of reference.
 Learning happens all day long, including weekends and holidays.
 I’m using the set days for more formal planning because I like to have things in order that way.
 Feel free to count or not count—whatever suits your style best!